ahmadshuraih/LB-Tester/readme.md

 #### Functions:

+> increaseSucceedOrBrokenRequests(succeed: boolean): void //Increase succeed and broken tests in list to give a better report at the end.<br>
+> secceedAndBrokenListToString(): string //Turn increased succeed and broken results into string.<br>
-> addPassedTest(timeSpent: number): void //Increases the passed tests and the time spent during testing current test object<br>
+> addPassedTest(timeSpent: number): void //Increases the passed tests and the time spent during testing current test object.<br>
 > addFailedTest(fault: string, timeSpent: number): void //Increases the failed tests and the time spent during testing current test object.
-It also adds the fail description to the fails descriptions list to add it later to the log<br>
+It also adds the fail description to the fails descriptions list to add it later to the log.<br>
 > addError(error: string): void //Increases the errors.
-It also adds the error description to the errors descriptions list to add it later to the log<br>
+It also adds the error description to the errors descriptions list to add it later to the log.<br>
+> serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.<br>
-> prepair(): void //Calculates the logger's informations and writes them to testlog.txt file<br>
+> prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.<br>
+> writeJsonTestResults(testResultObjects: TestResultObject[]): void //This function writes the test result objects to testresults.json file.<br>
-> read(): string //Reads the testlog.txt file and returns its contents as string<br>
+> readTestLog(): string //Reads the testlog.txt file and returns its contents as string.<br>
-> log(): void //Logs the contents of the testlog.txt file on the console<br>
+> log(): void //Logs the contents of the testlog.txt file on the console.<br>
-> reset(): void //Reset all counters and lists inside the logger object to start a new test<br>
+> reset(): void //Reset all counters and lists inside the logger object to start a new test.<br>
-> clear(): void //Clear testlog.txt file contents
+> clear(): void //Clear testlog.txt and testresults.json files contents.

 ### testchecker